Burrowing Owl

 The Burrowing Owl is a small, ground-dwelling bird that is native to North and South America.
 They are known for their unique behavior of nesting in burrows dug by other animals, such as prairie dogs or ground squirrels.
 These owls are active during the day and have a distinctive, bobbing gait as they move across the ground.

-Physical Characteristics
+Physical Characteristics and size

 The Burrowing Owl is a small owl, with adults measuring around 7-10 inches tall and weighing about 6-8 ounces.
 They have a round head and a flattened face with bright yellow eyes.
 Their feathers are brown with white spots, and they have long, skinny legs.
 Unlike most other owls, the Burrowing Owl does not have feather tufts on its head.